 In late December 2020 and early January 2021, members of El Koki's gang reportedly invaded La Vega, a popular neighborhood in Caracas which, although close to Cota 905, had never been occupied by the gang.
 On January 6, security forces, largely from the FAES, entered the neighborhood seemingly to chase out the gang.
 The operation lasted until January 9 and reportedly left 23 dead.
 Human rights defenders called it the largest-scale police killings in the country's history.
 And while many of the victims have not been formerly identified, InSight Crime was able to confirm that El Koki was not among the dead.

-The gang has been known to brutally murder criminal challengers, as seen in the massacre of seven members of a rival gang in February 2019.
+The gang was known to brutally murder criminal challengers, as seen in the massacre of seven members of a rival gang in February 2019.

-Police sources consulted by InSight Crime, said on condition of anonymity, that Revete also frequently uses other "Peace Zones" in Los Valles del Tuy, in the state of Miranda, to find refuge.
+Police sources consulted by InSight Crime, said on condition of anonymity, that Revette also frequently used other "Peace Zones" in Los Valles del Tuy, in the state of Miranda, to find refuge.

-Revete’s territory of Cota 905 is a populous hillside district in the southwest of Caracas.
-It is part of a gang stronghold that includes the sectors of El Cementario and El Valle.
-Revete’s alliances with other local gangs means that he exercises effective control over much of this area.
-He is currently believed to be working together with Carlos Alfredo Calderón Martínez, alias “El Vampi,” and Garbis Ochoa Ruiz, alias “El Garbis” giving this criminal federation control of a territory of roughly 20 square kilometers in the southwest of Caracas.
+Revette’s territory of Cota 905 is a populous hillside district in the southwest of Caracas.
+It was part of a gang stronghold that includes the sectors of El Cementario and El Valle.
+Revette’s alliances with other local gangs meant that he exercised effective control over much of this area.
+His two closest lieutenants were Carlos Alfredo Calderón Martínez, alias “El Vampi,” and Garbis Ochoa Ruiz, alias “El Garbis,” giving this criminal federation control of a territory of roughly 20 square kilometers in the southwest of Caracas.

 In 2021, he extended his area of control to La Vega, a neighborhood of 120,000 residents in western Caracas.